PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Lack of authentication measures mean that people could get bankrupt by scammers when they not intended to take a loan.
 * Including people into list who does not agree to take any kind of loans could help to protect those people.
-The person should know how to check, if he is the list through public protected & authenticated service.
+The person have to know how to check, if he is the list through public protected & authenticated service.
 ```

 ```